+The executive summary will be dealt with when the report will be finalized

-The frequency range 1 260-1 300 MHz, used by the Europe-an GALILEO system for the provisioning of global radion avigation-satellite service (GNSS), occupies a portion of the frequency band 1 240- 1 300 MHz which is also allocated to the amateur and amateur-satellite services on a secondary basis in the ITU Radio Regulations.
-Further, this band is shared with primary allocations to the radiolocation (RLS), radionavigation (RNS) on a co-primary basis and with the Earth exploration-satellite service (EESS (active)) a co-secondary basis.
+The frequency range 1 240-1 2600 MHz, used by GLONASS systems of the Russian Federation and frequency range 1260-1300 used by the the European GALILEO system as well as by the Chinese Beidou and the Japanese QZSS (and planned to be used by the Korean KPS)for the global provisioning of radion avigation-satellite service (RNSS), occupies the frequency band 1 240-1 300 MHz which is also allocated to the amateur and amateur-satellite services on a secondary basis in the ITU Radio Regulations.
+Further, this band is shared with primary allocations to the radiolocation (RLS), radionavigation (RNS) on a co-primary basis and with the Earth exploration-satellite service (EESS (active)) on a co-secondary basis.

-With the implementation of the GALILEO system, it has become necessary to clarify more specific the operating conditions for certain applications (operating modes) in the amateur and amateur satellite services to ensure the continued use of this band and to ensure an appropriate long-term development of both services.
+With the implementation of the new RNSS system applications or services, and considering the fact that RNSS signals are characterised by uubiquitous, wideband, very low received power and continuous emissions, it has become necessary to clarify more specifically the operating conditions for certain applications (operating modes) in the amateur and amateur satellite services to ensure the continued use of this band and to ensure an appropriate long-term development of both services.

-For radio amateurs worldwide the allocation to the amateur service in the frequency band 1 240-1 300 MHz, also known as the “23cm-band”, is an important frequency band between the allocations in 430-440 MHz and 2 300-2 450 MHz as the physical propagation conditions are very specific for propagation monitoring and communication experiments.
+The allocation in the frequency band 1 240-1 300 MHz to the amateur service is important to the radio amateurs worldwide.
+The allocation closes the gap between the 'neighbouring' allocations 430-440 MHz and 2 300-2 450 MHz to the radio amateur service, as the physical conditions are very specific for propagation monitoring and communication experiments.